(The first chapter of Akayama DanJay.)

 “Hey, now!”
 Virgil Blue shook his cane.
 “Eternity doesn’t end tonight.
 He should follow the traditional path.”

-Virgil Green took Dan’s orange tail-feathers.
+Virgil Green took Dan’s orange tail-feathers and held them in both fists.
 “Danny, isn’t it?”

 “My students begin by dancing.”
 Virgil Green cracked the tail-feather’s bony shafts so he could weave them together.
 “Do you dance, Danny?”